zhwm/SharePro_coloc/README.md

 ## Installation

-SharePro was developed under Python 3.9.7 environment but should be compatible with older versions of Python 3.
+SharePro was developed under Python 3.9.7 but should be compatible with other versions of Python 3.
 The following Python modules are required:

 * [numpy](http://www.numpy.org/)
 * [scipy](http://www.scipy.org/)